karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 			//do something
 	};

-Since it's possible for another library to define `$` (this was a common problem before jQuery become overwhelmingly popular), there's a safer way to write the same code:
+Since it's possible for another library to define `$` (this was a common problem before jQuery became overwhelmingly popular), there's a safer way to write the same code:

 	(function($))
 	{